leon-ai/blog.getleon.ai/content/blog/binaries-and-typescript-rewrite-1-0-0-beta-8/index.md

 ## What's Next?

 We have some exciting developments on the horizon for Leon!
-Over the next few weeks, our focus will be on developing the Python SDK and creating a JavaScript bridge and TypeScript SDK, which will allow us to create new skills using JavaScript.
+Over the next few weeks, our focus will be on developing the Python SDK and creating the Node.js bridge and TypeScript SDK, which will allow us to create new skills using JavaScript.

 If you're curious about our upcoming major milestones, you can check out [this link for more information](https://blog.getleon.ai/a-much-better-nlp-and-future-1-0-0-beta-7/#2-python-sdk).
 And also the [detailed roadmap](http://roadmap.getleon.ai/).